yzen/twitter-translator/README.md

 ### Running

-From the checkout derectory for Twitter Translate, run
+From the checkout directory for Twitter Translate, run

     python src/main.py

-or (if you can execute src/main.py) simply
+or (if you can execute ./src/main.py) simply

-    src/main.py
+    ./src/main.py